Skip to content

 For frontier API models, the decision reduces to full rewrite versus search-replace.
 Structure-aware diffs pay off when you control fine-tuning data and the language has reliable AST tooling.

-• Short edits to short files.
-Anchor plus surrounding context exceeds the file; full rewrite is strictly cheaper.
+• Short edits to short files: anchor plus surrounding context exceeds the file, so full rewrite is strictly cheaper.

-• Languages without solid AST tooling.
-BlockDiff/FuncDiff rely on tree-sitter grammars; templated or DSL-mixed source loses the structural guarantee.
+• Languages without solid AST tooling: BlockDiff and FuncDiff rely on tree-sitter grammars, and templated or DSL-mixed source loses the structural guarantee.

-• No fine-tuning access.
-AdaEdit is a training-time strategy — API users can apply the formats but cannot replicate adaptive selection without harness-side heuristics.
+• No fine-tuning access: AdaEdit is a training-time strategy, so API users can apply the formats but cannot replicate adaptive selection without harness-side heuristics.

 Example

 A 1,200-token Python file needs a five-line change inside one function.
-Three formats, three cost profiles:
+Three formats give three cost profiles:

-• Full rewrite — regenerate the entire file, ~1,200 output tokens.
-Always applies.
-Linear in file size.
+• Full rewrite: regenerate the entire file, ~1,200 output tokens.
+It always applies and scales linearly with file size.

-• Search-replace block — unique surrounding context as old_str, modified function as new_str, ~150–250 output tokens.
-Applies if the anchor is unique; otherwise the harness errors and the model retries with more context.
+• Search-replace block: unique surrounding context as old_str, modified function as new_str, ~150–250 output tokens.
+It applies if the anchor is unique; otherwise the harness errors and the model retries with more context.

 Search-replace is the practical choice for a frontier API model on this file.
 Below ~300 tokens of file content, full rewrite would have been cheaper.